9005312261-dbd545f362-b-1944x-1944x

 What are the Expectations for Non-HRBs?

-Designers of Non-HRBs should transition from merely offering designs to the building control authority to ascertain if compliance has been achieved to providing compliant designs with confidence.
+Designers of Non-HRBs should shift from merely offering designs to the building control authority to determine compliance to providing compliant designs with confidence.
 Dutyholders are now tasked with taking ownership of the compliance process, reducing their reliance on Building Control Authorities.
 As the CIC Building Safety Committee emphasised, regulators expect designs submitted to them to exude confidence in compliance “rather than an offer for the regulator to consider and offer advice as to whether compliance has been reached or whether change is needed.”

-Under the new dutyholder regime, the Building Control Authority will not go on the design and compliance journey with you; it’s about creating your own systems and evidence of compliance.
+Under the new dutyholder regime, the Building Control Authority will be careful not to inadvertently become a designer through advising on compliance solutions; it’s about creating your own systems and evidence of compliance.

 Safer Sphere will support you throughout the design and construction process, reducing risk and providing compliance assurance, cost certainty and the necessary evidence that the building control authority will expect for your non-HRB projects.

-Our BSA Consultancy team comprises Building Control, Design and Construction Management professionals who provide relevant guidance to all duty holders under the legislation.
-We offer full PI for all services, including the BSA Principal Designer role.
+Our Building Safety Consultancy team comprises Building Control, Design and Construction Management professionals who provide relevant guidance to all duty holders under the legislation.
+We offer full PI for all services, including the Building Regulations Principal Designer role (BRPD).

 Newsletter